Tour Prep

 Young Children

 Kids under 8 often can't sustain tour pace.
 They get tired, need carrying, slow the group.
 Four-hour tours work; eight-hour tours are difficult.
+If you're touring with children, our family tour planning guide covers age-appropriate strategies.

 Elderly With Mobility Limitations

 Many elderly travelers handle Tokyo tours fine.
 But if stairs are difficult or endurance is limited, tour walking becomes challenging.
+We cover specific accommodations for elderly travelers in detail if this applies to your group.

 Anyone in Wrong Shoes